Mike Brady (musician): 1981–present: Continued success

 In July 1981, Brady released, Mike Brady Presents: The Songs of Football's Greatest, an album referencing numerous VFL players. the album peaked at number 44 on the ARIA Charts.

 In 1982 Brady wrote "You're Here to Win" as the theme song for the 1982 Commonwealth Games.

 Brady has continued to work in advertising, writing jingles such as "Dodo, Dodo, internet that flies" for Dodo Internet and "Lucky you're with AAMI".

 In 1987, Brady recorded versions of all of the VFL team's theme songs for an album in 1987.
 Brady also co-wrote and produced another popular AFL (Australian Football League) jingle, "That's What I Like About Football", sung by Greg Champion.

 In 2003, "Up There Cazaly" was reworked as "Up There Australia" to show support for Australian troops in the War of Iraq in 2003.

-In addition to his jingle writing and performing, Brady also works at Melbourne radio station, 3AW He is the host of Mike to Midnight, Saturday nights from 6pm until Midnight, during the non-football months and occasionally fills in on other 3AW programs such as Nightline.
+In addition to his jingle writing and performing, Brady spent 17 years at Melbourne radio station 3AW, where he hosted Mike to Midnight on Saturday nights from 6pm to midnight during the non‑football season.
+The program was axed in September 2019 as the station shifted in a new direction.
+During his time at 3AW, he also occasionally filled in on other programs, including Nightline.

 Brady is also the chairman of Cogmetrix, a predictive people analytics company that uses cognitive neuroscience software for talent management; recruitment, productivity and organisational development.

 Brady has for a number of years sung the Australian national anthem before the start of the Puffing Billy Great Train Race in Belgrave.